 New rules to prevent employers discriminating against workers because of their sexual orientation were brought in during 2003.
 The law protects heterosexuals, homosexuals and bisexuals.
 Transsexual men and women are also included if they suffer discrimination.

 These laws will cover everybody that is judged on age, rather than ability.
 It will include discrimination against any age – young or old.
-This has massive implications for the workplace because around 59% of people feel they have been disadvantaged because of their age.
+This has huge implications for the workplace because around 59% of people feel they have been disadvantaged because of their age.

-How to Deal with Discrimination
+How to Deal with Discrimination at Work

 Discrimination is a very serious matter which could end up in an employment tribunal or court.
 If you feel you have been discriminated against you must try and keep a record of any incidents.